 Comparative Ethnic Studies

 The program includes seminars on the main issues in Latino, Asian-American, Indian-American and White studies

 Building Research and Writing Skills

-Students will have weekly workshops on research and writing
+Students will have workshops on research and writing

 Graduate School Preparation